Eric Carr: Rockology and Rockheads and Unfinished Business

 Former Kiss guitarist Bruce Kulick, along with Carr's family, released Carr's first and only solo album in 1999, titled Rockology, which featured many demos that Kulick and Carr worked on together (along with songwriter and friend Adam Mitchell).
 The CD features several songs with Carr on lead vocals as well as on bass guitar, along with Kulick on guitars and Mitchell assisting Carr with many of the background vocals.
 This album includes "Somebody's Waiting" and "Tiara", a song that he originally wrote for his planned children's cartoon show called Rockheads, a rock band parody featuring four characters (Slider, Clive, Scruffy and Punky) with different characteristics and personalities.
-It is speculated that Carr is a relative of skater Perry Caravello, star of the cult film classic Windy City Heat.
-However, when contacted via Instagram in late 2021, he responded with “Eric Carr, from the band KISS?
-I am not sure… It might be possible though”.
 In 2011, Carr's family released an album of his unreleased songs called Unfinished Business.
-The album consists of 18 songs and runs 43 minutes in length, and includes Carr singing Shandi, which was taken directly from his 1980 tape he sent into KISS for his audition.
+The album consists of 18 songs and runs 43 minutes in length, and includes Carr singing Shandi, which was taken directly from his 1980 tape he sent into Kiss for his audition.